lileio/lile/readme.md

 By default Lile will add the Prometheus gRPC interceptor and collect gRPC metrics.

-You can access these at `/metrics` on port `8080` by default or change them like below:
+You can access these at `/metrics` on port `8080` or change them like below:

 ``` go
 lile.NewServer(